 NAFCU has concerns about the continued use of Documents of Resolution (DOR) when they are not necessary or are used in place of open and honest conversations about examiner concerns.
 Examiner Findings Reports should be used in place of DORs for less urgent issues.
-That would allow management may use its own discretion to determine the timeframe and approach for correcting those less urgent problems.
+That may allow management to use its own discretion to determine the timeframe and approach for correcting those less urgent problems.